omgnetwork/ewallet/docs/design/wallets.md

-# Balances
+# Wallets

-This file contains information about the balance system and how it can be used.
+This file contains information about the wallet system and how it can be used.

-## Understanding the balance system
+## Understanding the wallet system

-Balances are used to "hold" amounts in specific tokens (a.k.a cryptocurrencies/loyalty/points/coins).
+Wallets are used to "hold" amounts in specific tokens (a.k.a cryptocurrencies/loyalty/points/coins).
 Hold is between quotes because those amounts are not actually stored in any records, they are computed from the local ledger (using a Double Bookkeeping approach) by summing all the credits and subtracting all the debits.

-Balances are saved in eWallet DB, and a shadow copy is made in LocalLedger to ensure data consistency at the database level.
+Wallets are saved in eWallet DB, and a shadow copy is made in LocalLedger to ensure data consistency at the database level.
 Those wallets have three fields that really matter: address, name and identifier.

 - `address`: The balance ID used to transfer funds to that balance.
 - `name`: A modifiable field used to identify a specific balance.
 By default, the identifier will be used as a name.